Berkeley-MDes/tdf-fa24-shannafinnigan/README.md

 1. Don't plan your project timeline with the expectation of having it completed exactly how you want the first time.
 Build in time for extra iterations + mistakes/ unforseen circumstances.
 2. Use your peers + classmates' expertise and knowledge to your advantage!
 Collaboration goes a long way and saves so much time when it comes to problem-solving.
 3. Not everything has to be done from scratch- use the resources you have to create something cool!
 Finding inspiration for things that already exist is a great starting point.

+## :telescope: Speculations
+Here are some speculations for the future of my work based on this past week.
+Overall, I'm feeling really good about the way our cohort has worked together and helped each other out thus far.
+It's been cool to see people exchange ideas and give advice based on their own specific background, which made it super interesting to see how different disciplines started to overlap.